interlay/interbtc-spec/polkabtc-spec/docs/source/spec/security.rst

 slashStakedRelayer
 ----------------------

-Slashes the stake/collateral of a Staked Relayer and removed them from the Staked Relayer list (mapping).
+Slashes the stake/collateral of a Staked Relayer and removes them from the Staked Relayer list (mapping).

 .. warning:: This function can only be called by the Governance Mechanism.